-Fact: You can submit your 2025-26 FAFSA starting December 1st, 2024, and you can do so using your 2023 tax return information.
-This all makes it easier for you to complete your FAFSA since your 2023 tax return has already been filed.
+Fact: The 2026-27 FAFSA is expected to be available on October 1st, 2025, and you can do so using your 2024 tax return information.
+This all makes it easier for you to complete your FAFSA since your 2024 tax return has already been filed.
 Contributors will consent to transfer tax information though the IRS Data Direct Exchange (DDX).
 This will reduce the number of financial questions that most families will see on the FAFSA and help reduce errors.